 A multidisciplinary creative director focused on turning uncertainty into clear, actionable direction through early concepts, framing, and creative systems.

-She is the founder of Actual Fiction, an innovation studio exploring new infrastructures for imagination and future-making.
+She is the founder of Actual Fiction, a creative studio exploring new infrastructures for imagination and future-making.
 Its core project, Actual Future OS, is an AI-native creative system she is developing as a living environment for working with uncertainty — supporting signal sensing, pattern exploration, and early-stage direction finding.

 Alongside her studio practice, she serves as International Partnerships and Promotion Lead at the Global Design Futures Network (GDFN), building collaborations across design, research, and technology.
 She previously co-founded alterR.studio, examining cultural, social, and technological shifts through system-level design.